dell/csi-unity/README.md

 1. Collect information from the Unity Systems like Unique ArrayId, IP address, username  and password.
 Make a note of the value for these parameters as they must be entered in the secret.json and myvalues.yaml file.

-2. Copy the csi-unity/values.yaml into a file in the same directory as the install.unity named myvalues.yaml, to customize settings for installation.
+2. Copy the csi-unity/values.yaml into a file named myvalues.yaml in the same directory of csi-install.sh, to customize settings for installation.

 3. Edit myvalues.yaml to set the following parameters for your installation: